-- A serious endoscopy crisis: Demand for endoscopy services, which provide key diagnostic tests for bowel cancer, has been increasing dramatically.
-However, there is a serious lack of capacity within endoscopy units to meet this demand.
+- A serious capacity crisis: Demand for endoscopy and pathology services, which provide key diagnostic tests for bowel cancer, has been increasing dramatically.
+However there is a serious lack of capacity to meet the demand.
 This is having an impact on waiting times, with many people waiting too long between being referred and having their test.
 Without adequate capacity to meet this demand, patients will continue to be kept waiting for crucial diagnostic tests.

-- Delays to the new screening test: Scotland is the only UK nation that has introduced the faecal immunochemical test (FIT) into its screening programme.
-FIT is vital for improving the chances of an early diagnosis as it can detect more early stage cancers than the current screening test; it can be adjusted to be more or less sensitive to traces of blood in poo, so more or fewer cancers can be picked up.
+- Delays to the new screening test: Scotland is the only UK nation that screens from ages 50 to 74 using the faecal immunochemical test (FIT).
+FIT is vital for improving the chances of an early diagnosis as it has the potential to detect more early stage cancers than the current screening test; it can be adjusted to be more or less sensitive to traces of blood in poo, so more or fewer cancers can be picked up.
 Deciding what level of sensitivity FIT should be set at, considering the impact it will have on endoscopy, has contributed to the delays to its introduction.

 What are we campaigning for?